Breast enlargementWe specialise in providing safe and effective breast enlargement surgery that is right for you

 Our cosmetic team will support your needs

 Breast augmentation uses silicone implants to make your breasts larger or create a new shape.
-There are a range of implant types available, depending on the look and feel you prefer, and your Consultant will be able to help you choose the ones that are right for you.
+There are a range of breast implants available, depending on the look and feel you prefer, and your Consultant will be able to help you choose the ones that are right for you.

-When you book a consultation, you will be seen by the Consultant who will perform your surgery at KIMS Hospital.
+When you book a consultation, you can choose to have this at KIMS Hospital or Sevenoaks Medical Centre, and you will be seen by the Consultant who will perform your surgery at KIMS Hospital.
 Your Consultant will provide you with guidance on the results you can expect, the recovery time and the additional information you need to help make the right decision for you.
 They will also follow you all the way through your recovery.
 This relationship is important to help you get the best possible results.

 Prices & payment